lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session07_say.md

    + **PSY**: We can do much better.
 We can start by trying to increase the percentage of Completers who graduate, from 3.77% to as high as 75%.

    + **AGG**: Ideally, we would like to reduce the median engagement time for MM and PSY, as patients are receiving treatment time that is longer than recommended for PSY and the return visit interval time is long (17 weeks).
-We would like to see an engagement time of about 12 to 14 weeks for PSY.
 However, given the short term expected staffing change, we need to run an experiment that accounts for the loss of two providers.

    + **SP**: We should try implementing measurement-based care, and see what the positive unexpected impacts will be.